 (2) The load data record zone number must be in the zone range of the TSP submitting the load, or in the zone range of ERCOT for loads associated with PUNs.
 Zone numbers for loads do not have to be the same as the bus to which the load is connected.

 (3) Generator auxiliary load should not be modeled at generating station buses.
-Refer to section 4.3.1.
+See Section 4.3.1.

 (4) In conformance with NERC Reliability Standards and the Planning Guide Section 6.5, entities not having representation on SSWG shall submit their load data to ERCOT or, if the directly connected TDSP has agreed to be the agent on SSWG for that entity, to that TSP.
 If load data is not timely submitted on the schedule and in the format defined by the TSP, then ERCOT shall calculate loads based on historical data and insert these loads into the SSWG Cases during annual updates.